v1st/Stick-Fighter/README.md

-# Stick-Fighter
+# Dino Destruction
+~WORK IN PROGRESS~

-Attempting to create a simple stick fighting game using Phaser.io (HTML canvas) and Socket.io
+Attempting to create a simple multiplayer stick fighting game using Phaser.io (HTML canvas) and Socket.io